bevyengine/dlss_wgpu/README.md

 * Install clang https://rust-lang.github.io/rust-bindgen/requirements.html#clang

 ## Distributing Your App
 Once your app is compiled, you do not need to distribute the entire DLSS SDK, or set the `DLSS_SDK` environment variable.
-You only need to distribute the DLSS DLL and license text as follows:
+You only need to distribute the DLSS DLL(s) and license text as follows:

+* For DLSS super resolution:
-* On Windows, copy `$DLSS_SDK/lib/Windows_x86_64/rel/nvngx_dlss.dll` to the same directory as your app
+    * Window: Copy `$DLSS_SDK/lib/Windows_x86_64/rel/nvngx_dlss.dll` to the same directory as your app
-* On Linux, copy `$DLSS_SDK/lib/Linux_x86_64/rel/libnvidia-ngx-dlss.so.310.3.0` to the same directory as your app
+    * Linux: Copy `$DLSS_SDK/lib/Linux_x86_64/rel/libnvidia-ngx-dlss.so.310.3.0` to the same directory as your app
+* For DLSS ray reconstruction:
+    * Windows: Copy `$DLSS_SDK/lib/Windows_x86_64/rel/nvngx_dlssd.dll` to the same directory as your app
+    * Linux: Copy `$DLSS_SDK/lib/Linux_x86_64/rel/libnvidia-ngx-dlssd.so.310.3.0` to the same directory as your app
 * Include the full copyright and license blurb texts from section `9.5` of `$DLSS_SDK/doc/DLSS_Programming_Guide_Release.pdf` with your app

 ## Debug Overlay
-When `dlss_wgpu` is compiled with the `debug_overlay` cargo feature, and the `DLSS_SDK` environment variable is set, the development version of the DLSS DLL will be linked.
+When `dlss_wgpu` is compiled with the `debug_overlay` cargo feature, and the `DLSS_SDK` environment variable is set, the development version of the DLSS DLLs will be linked.

 The development version of the DLSS SDK comes with an in-app overlay to help debug usage of DLSS.
 See section `8.2` of `$DLSS_SDK/doc/DLSS_Programming_Guide_Release.pdf` for details.